Our Products

 Development

-Trefoil is developing a topical (eye drop) version of TTHX1114 for herpes-induced corneal ulcers to accelerate corneal wound healing, stimulate epithelial cell growth and reduce complications such as pain and inflammation.
+Trefoil is developing a topical (eye drop) version of TTHX1114 for a number of conditions in which the epithelial surface of the cornea has been compromised.
+The drug is expected to accelerate corneal wound healing, stimulate epithelial cell growth and reduce complications such as pain and inflammation.
 Topical TTHX1114 has potential to complement the use of other treatments for the underlying infection, such as antiviral drugs and surgery.

 Future Opportunities